polyvariant/respectfully/README.md

 ```

 You know what to do next: plug your routes into a server, or plug a backend into your client - and go home early.

+## Paying respects

+This library is mostly inspired by the following:

+- [autowire](https://github.com/lihaoyi/autowire) (it only supports synchronous or Future-returning methods, and not Scala 3 - at the moment)
+- [Udash RPC](https://guide.udash.io/rpc) (again, only `Future`, no `IO`, also no Scala Native at the moment)
+- [sloth](https://github.com/cornerman/sloth) (different design philosophy, but seems like a good library for solving the same problem)